the great wall DF-3

 these lenses can only be used for close-ups within

-the range of about 10-20 cm.
 Another Great Wall owner I contacted online, Kai

 Blanke, has this to say about using Leica and other